Canaanland

+Canaanland is an evangelical megachurch in Ota, Ogun State, Nigeria, and headquarters of Winners' Chapel.

-560 acre facility opened in 1999, and has since expanded to almost 5000 acre.
+The 560 acre facility opened in 1999, and has since expanded to almost 5000 acre or 2000 hectares.
 It includes the headquarters of Winners' Chapel, the church building itself known as Faith Tabernacle, Covenant University, Faith Academy Secondary School, and Kingdom Heritage Nursery/Primary School.
 Several business ventures operated by the church are located within the Canaanland complex, including Dominion Publishing House, Hebron Bottled Water Processing Plant, a bakery, various restaurants and stores, four banks, and several residential estates that provide for the over 2,000 church employees and 9,000 students that live there.
 The 50,000 capacity Faith Tabernacle which was built within 10 months in 1999 is the world's largest church building.

-Sunday services see a flood of members arriving at Canaanland, and the church maintains around 350 shuttle buses that bring congregants to the church from local markets and bus stops.

-Each second week of December, Canaanland sees almost a million Christian pilgrims from all over the world gather for a program called Shiloh.
-The Church after Shiloh 2010 (Breakthrough Unlimited) embarked on the building of Canaancity.
-The first phase will see the completion of 15000 housing units.
-The founder of Winners' Chapel, Bishop David Oyedepo believes that a divine vision told him to hold such a gathering.